Sanders01/Database-Server/README.md

 # Database-Server
-A project to build a relational database server from scratch which conformed to a standard query language.
+A project to build a relational database server from scratch in Java which conformed to a standard query language.